Pointless dickery in video games.

 - Many of the options for "Closed Fist" in Jade Empire fell under "Kill people or trick them into killing others or themselves just because you can."
 However, more memorably and in something of a subversion, many of them actually offered the opportunity to provide interesting justifications; you might not just kill the fox spirit protecting a forest because you could, but because her weakness in allowing evil to taint it was a sign she wasn't fit to guard it anymore... or have a girl who was about to be sold into slavery kill her would-be buyer to teach her that freedom is worth fighting for.
 On the other hand, most of the Closed Fist choices have absolutely nothing to do with the philosophy.
 In fact, even the few times when one is given choices that follow the Closed Fist philosopy, it almost always gives more points towards Close Fist to instead choose to do the thing that results in the most people dead or in complete misery.
 It is worth noting that if you get your Closed Fist meter to maximum, the dogs which can be seen walking around the city become targetable.
 Yes, once you're pure dang nasty evil, you really can Kick the Dog.

-- Kingdom Hearts: Birth by Sleep's Master Xehanort, despite his Crazy-Prepared-ness, is ultimately this due to his actual goals.
-He believes that Light and Darkness must be equal... in the Realm of Light, mind you, whereas the Realm of Darkness ends up being the sole beneficiary of his countless immoral experiments — thus invoking Not Helping Your Case against his beliefs right from the get-go.
-It also makes Master Eraqus, despite his Knight Templar and Poor Communication Kills moments, seem Properly Paranoid by comparison.
-Basically, Xehanort wants to fix something that's already worked for what seems like centuries/millennia, and he only gets worse with each subsequent game.
+- Kingdom Hearts: Birth by Sleep's Master Xehanort, despite his Crazy-Preparedness and Manipulative Bastardry, is ultimately this due to his main goal.
+He believes that there must be Balance Between Light and Darkness... but only tries to impose this on the Realm of Light, consequently benefiting the Realm of Darkness alone (thus Not Helping His Case right away).
+It also makes Master Eraqus, despite his Knight Templar and Poor Communication Kills moments, look Properly Paranoid by comparison.
+Basically, Xehanort wants to fix something that seems to have already worked for centuries/millennia, and he only gets worse over time.
 And throughout it all, he seems to have no real motivation beyond just wanting to see what would happen.
-The irony, though?
-He is/was voiced by the late Leonard Nimoy, whose signature role practically worshipped logic, rational thinking, etc.

 - Sal Marcano of Mafia III seems to be suffering from this.
 Eager to get his family out of the mob life, he wants to build a legitimate, off-the-books casino, so that his son can live comfortably without fear of ambitious underlings whacking him.
 So he has a team rob a bank for the cash... then kills everyone involved in the heist so word won't reach his superiors in the Commission (who might not like him going behind their back).
 Only... none of the crew involved would have known the plan or cared enough to blab.
 Lincoln was leaving town afterwards and everyone else just wanted some old debts scrubbed out.
 This act of Stupid Evil leads Lincoln to form a syndicate made of everyone Sal's pissed off.
 Oops.